christytan/ords-apex-dbcs/exacs-QA/SetupORDSandAPEXonDBCS.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; - **TF_VAR_subnet_ocid**: "<Subnet OCID obtained from OCI>"

-- The env-vars.sh file looks like this after you have entered all the information.
+- The env-vars.sh file should look like this after you have entered all the information.

 ![](./images/apex/Picture200-1.png " ")